Funny True or False Questions

 This Funny True or False Questions game is made for quick laughs, small surprises, and those "wait… really?" moments that catch you off guard.
 It’s entertaining and easy to play without hours of preparation.

-• 50 funny true or false questions
+Below you’ll find 50 funny true or false questions you can play online right now.

 True or False: You Can Sneeze in Your Sleep.